rickzanussi/cryptobet/explanation_grading_rubric.md

   (can be reached also from the /home page under the menu item "Metamask")

-  again please tell if it doesnt work.
-Usually do it (and I will check it) but some random time not
+  again please tell me if it doesnt work.

   #### Reflect updates to to the contract state
-   yes, if you buy a number or combien two numbers, and go home again (some seconds to wait), you will see that a new number is bought
+   yes, if you buy a number or combine two numbers, and go home again (some seconds to wait), you will see that a new number is bought

 ## Testing
   ### 5 tests (Javascript or Solidity or both) with explanations for each smart contract written (where appropriate)
-  5 test are written woith more assert for almost every test
+  5 test are written with more assert for almost every test.
+Description of tests in README.md

   ### Tests are properly structured (ie sets up context, executes a call on  the function to be tested, and verifies the result is correct)
   They are structured (I hope)